cyrildiagne/devart-template/project_summary.md

 ### • Scenario

 Staged as a theatre scenes, M. Kalia metamorphoses follow each other through distinct scenes.
 Each of them is followed by a short pause anouncing the upcoming scene name and context.
-This the visitor can briefly let the finished scene resonate in his mind, and then get ready for the next one.

-In the final piece, we would like to include about 20 different scenes that would all treat different aspects and different kinds of metamorphosis.
+In the final piece, we would like to include about 20 different scenes that would all treat different aspects and different kinds of metamorphoses.
 Due to the context of the competition, we concentrated our efforts on prototyping only 7 of them.

 #### → Scene flow